 Until the early part to the middle part of the 20th century, all food was grown organically.
-However, it wasn’t labeled as organic food, it was just simply food and farmers used natural means to control the pests and feed the soils.
+However, it wasn’t labeled as organic food, it was just simply food that was farmed using natural means to control the pests and feed the soils.
 Nobody had the idea of spraying synthetic chemicals and using these chemicals in order to enhance crop growth and the economy.
 Food scientists also invented genetic engineering where farms selectively bred to improve their stock or their seeds.

 These chemicals were discovered by default during the Second World War.
 This was when research on chemicals designed as nerve gas was found to be capable of killing insects that were harmful to crops.